aiotmlwtf/00/jnotes2.md

 An **optimization algorithm** is executed a predefined number of times and is used to find optimal solutions to problems, in mathematical terms, these ‘problems’ are referred to as functions.
 An optimizer within a neural network is an algorithmic implementation that facilitates the process of gradient descent within a neural network by minimizing the loss values provided via the loss function.
 To reduce the loss, the values of the weights within the network need to be selected appropriately.

-**Gradient Descent** is an optimization algorithm used to find values that reduce the cost function.
+**Gradient descent** is an optimization algorithm used to find values that reduce the cost function.
 This is done through the calculation of a gradient value, that is utilized to select values at each step that finds the local minimum of a cost function.
 The negative of the gradient is used to find the local minimum.

-The **Cost function** quantifies ‘how well’ a machine learning model performs.
+The **cost function** quantifies ‘how well’ a machine learning model performs.
 The quantification is an output(cost) based on a set of inputs, which are referred to as parameter values.
 The parameter values are used to estimate a prediction, and the ‘cost’ is the difference between the prediction and the actual values.

 The smallest parameter values that lie within the entire domain of a cost function is called a **Global Minimum**.
 A **local minimum** refers to the lowest parameter values that lie within a set range of the cost function.

 **Convergence** describes the notion of movement towards optimal parameter values or global minimum when used in the context of machine learning.

-**Loss Function**
-The loss function is a method that quantifies ‘how well’ a machine learning model performs.
+The **loss function** quantifies ‘how well’ a machine learning model performs.
 The quantification is an output(cost) based on a set of inputs, which are referred to as parameter values.
 The parameter values are used to estimate a prediction, and the ‘loss’ is the difference between the predictions and the actual values.

 An **activation function** (also: ‘squashing function’) is a mathematical operation that transforms the result or signals of neurons into a normalized output.
 The purpose of an activation function as a component of a neural network is to introduce non-linearity within the network.
 The inclusion of an activation function enables the neural network to have greater representational power and solve complex functions.